 In 1925 Leonard started 18 games for the Tigers, posting a solid 11-4 record despite a pedestrian 4.51 ERA.
 However, the pitcher feuded constantly with manager Ty Cobb, who had long disliked Leonard and would later claim that the southpaw was one of only two players he ever intentionally spiked during his career.
 As Cobb later explained, “Leonard played dirty—he deserved getting hurt.”
 According to Cobb biographer Charles Alexander, Cobb punished Leonard by deliberately overusing him, even after the team physician warned that the work could do permanent damage to the pitcher’s arm.
 When Leonard protested that his arm hurt, Cobb castigated him in front of the entire team, exclaiming, “Don’t you dare turn Bolshevik on me.
 I’m the boss here.”

 Throughout his career Leonard had invested his money wisely, and by the time of his retirement operated a lucrative grape ranch just east of Fresno.
 But embittered by the manner in which he had been treated, Leonard quickly focused on exacting his revenge.
 Early in the 1926 season, Leonard told American League president Ban Johnson that on September 24, 1919, he had conspired with Cobb, Speaker and Indians outfielder Joe Wood to place bets on the following day’s game against the Cleveland Indians, which Speaker had promised to lose in order to help the Tigers finish in third place.
 (It was Cleveland’s first game after being eliminated from the pennant race.)
-The Tigers did win the game, 9-5, and Leonard, who did not play in the game, bet $1,500 on the outcome, receiving a modest $130 for his winning bet.
+The Tigers did win the game, 9-5, and Leonard, who did not play in the game, put up the money to bet on the outcome, receiving a modest $130 as his share of the winnings.
 To back up his story, Leonard produced two letters, one from Cobb and one from Wood, written shortly after the 1919 season, in which both made reference to the bets, though neither letter specifically stated what the bets had been for or whether the Indians had deliberately lost the game, as Leonard claimed.

 Nonetheless, when presented with the letters, Johnson informed both Cobb and Speaker that their days in the American League were over, and after the 1926 season convinced both to resign their respective managerial positions and retire from the game.
 However, commissioner Kenesaw Mountain Landis, a long-time foe of Johnson’s, saw the matter differently and decided to launch his own investigation.
 He asked Leonard to come to his office in Chicago to answer questions, but the ex-pitcher declined the invitation.
 Cobb, Speaker, and Wood, in turn, declared their innocence of the game-fixing charges and demanded an opportunity to face their accuser.
 With Leonard stubbornly refusing to leave his California ranch, the public sided with the accused stars.
 “Only a miserable thirst for vengeance actuated Leonard’s attack on Cobb and Speaker,” Billy Evans declared.
 “It is a crime that men of the stature of Ty and Tris should be blackened by a man of this caliber with charges that every baseballer knows to be utterly false.”